ENGINEERED WOOD FLOORS

 C. Choose a starting wall.

-Choose a starting wall according to the most aesthetically or architecturally important elements in the room, taking into consideration fireplaces, doors, cabinets and transitions, as well as the squareness of the room.
+Choose a starting wall according to the most aesthetically or architecturally important elements in the room, taking into consideration fireplaces, doors, cabinets and transitions, as well as the shape of the room.
 The starting wall will often be the longest unbroken wall in the room.

 D. Glue-down engineered strip and plank.

-1. There are several different ways to start the installation of glue-down engineered wood flooring.
+1. There are several different ways to start the installation of glue down engineered wood flooring.
 The following has proven successful.
 However, where instructions differ from manufacturer recommendations, manufacturer recommendations prevail.

 2. Test the substrate for moisture according to appropriate moisture testing procedures inMoisture Guideline and Vapor Retarders.
 Excessive/elevated moisture should not be present.
 The subfloor should be within acceptable moisture content as per adhesive and wood manufacturer’s recommendation before installing.